sasanka-sml/GitJenkinsPackerTerraform/README.md

 # GitJenkinsPackerTerraform
-Just tried to create an AMI using packer and Jenkins Then using Terreform tried to launch an ec2 instance using the above created AMI.
+Just tried to create an AMI using packer and Jenkins Then using Terraform tried to launch an ec2 instance using the above created AMI.